 Associated Changes to the Primary Client Record

 The merged record retains the sharing settings of the primary record.
 All information transferred from secondary record(s) inherits these sharing settings.

-The client demographics (Client Profile) from the primary record take precedence over those of the secondary client record(s).
-This means that any incongruent data in the secondary client record(s) is not transferred to the new merged client record.
+Client Profile field data from the primary record take precedence over the field data from the secondary client record(s).
+The system does not transfer incongruent data from the secondary client record(s) to the new, merged client record.

 NOTE: The unique identifier of the primary client record does not change—the merged record has the original unique identifier of the primary record.

-Household members from secondary client record(s) are transferred to the merged record.
+The system merges group membership in households from secondary client record(s) to the merged record.

-Any program enrollments, service items, notes, public alerts, files, location records, assessments, and referrals in secondary client record(s) are transferred to the newly merged record and display in their corresponding tabs along with the client history of the primary record.
+Any program enrollments, service items, notes, public alerts, files, location records, assessments, and referrals in secondary client record(s) are transferred to the newly merged record and display in their corresponding tabs and the client history of the primary record.

-This may result in duplicate activity (for example, if the client was enrolled in the same program in two different records).
-Review the newly merged record and, if duplicate activity is identified, edit or delete this information, as applicable, based on reviewing secondary sources or consulting with program staff.
+This may result in duplicate activity (for example, if the client has an enrollment for the same program in two different records).
+Review the newly merged record.
+If you identify duplicate activity, edit or delete this information, as applicable, based on reviewing secondary sources or consulting with program staff.

 If you merge two client records that have enrollments to the same program, and each enrollment has attendance services of the same type submitted, the result will be one client with two enrollments; each enrollment will contain the services that were submitted under that enrollment.

 You restore “old” client record(s) if needed.
 All of the Programs and Services will remain with the primary client, but the “old” client profile can be restored using the Recover deleted data function.